QiuYukang/5G-LENA/doc/source/nr-module.rst

 on each RB may vary through retransmissions.
 As such, HARQ affects both the PHY and MAC layers.

-The 'NR' module supports two HARQ methods: Chase Combining (HARQ-CC) and Incremental Redundancy (HARQ-IR), which can be selected by the user through an attribute.
+The 'NR' module supports two HARQ methods: Chase Combining (HARQ-CC) and Incremental Redundancy (HARQ-IR), which can be selected by the user through the attribute ``HarqMethod``.

 At the PHY layer, the error model has been extended to support HARQ with retransmission combining.
 Basically, it is used to evaluate the correctness of the blocks received and